mevers/NA12878_rDNA_clusters/README.md

 The current workflow performs the following steps:

 1. Build a `bowtie2` index from the NA12878 assembly.
-2. Align the 500 bp and 1000 bp long rDNA fragments to the NA12878 assembly.
+2. Based on the U13369.1 rDNA reference sequence, align 500 bp long rDNA fragments and sequences based on the transcribed rDNA regions to the NA12878 assembly.
 Store results as BAM, BigWig and BED files.
 3. Plot the number of fragment hits across the assembly's contigs.
     <img src="./04_rDNA_copies/rDNA_frag_hits.png" width="600">

-4. Determine the loci where the first 500 bp rDNA fragment maps to; these loci define the 5' start of an rDNA unit in the assembly; the 3' end is defined as the 5' start of the next rDNA unit.
+4. Determine the loci where the first 500 bp rDNA fragment (or 5'ETS sequence) maps to; these loci define the 5' start of an rDNA unit in the assembly; the 3' end is defined as the 5' start of the next rDNA unit.
 If it is the last rDNA unit in a cluster the 3' end is given by 5' start coordinate plus the average length of the preceding rDNA units.
 This information defines a list of putative rDNA loci in the assembly.
 We use this list to extract the corresponding sequences from the assembly.
     <img src="rDNA_unit_def.png" width="600">

 5. Perform a multiple sequence alignment of the putative rDNA sequences using